gautamgtm/MachineLearning/Projectile_Trajectory_Prediction/README.md

 * The trajectory plots will be generated in the ./plots folder for each of the trajectories given the number of samples in the trajectory is more than 2.
 * Each image will have 3 plots:
     - Actual Trajectory
     - Predicted_1 Trajectory : It assumes that the inputs given to the network are actual coordinates.
+The original coordinates are used to predict the next coordinates.
     - Predicted_2 Trajectory : It potrays the actual behavior of the model.
-The inputs given to the network are the coordinates which are previously predicted by the model intself.
+The inputs given to the network are the coordinates which are previously predicted by the model itself.
+The accuracy will be lower here, since the error will get accumulated with each subsequent prediction.